Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 CROSS COUNTRY CHASE BETTING PREVIEW

 The Glenfarclas Cross Country Handicap Chase is really popular race amongst punters since being introduced to the Cheltenham Festival in 2005.
 It is a great spectacle, very different to the other races at the festival.
-The contest is a Cross Country chase covering three miles and seven furlongs, for horses aged five years and upwards, with a prize purse of £65,000.
-The race is a stamina test for the horses and also a mental test, with many different types of fences to jump.
+The contest is a Cross Country chase covering three miles and seven furlongs, for horses aged five years and upwards, with a prize purse of £75,000.
+The race has become a handicap now, but remains a stamina test for the horses and also a mental test, with many different types of fences to jump.

 This is also a test for jockeys, who have to be aware and know the route they have to take.